 Stormwater features.
-DEP will rely on prior DEP review of any plan to construct new or modify existing stormwater features to ensure that there is no exposure to contaminated groundwater entering into new or expanded stormwater features resulting in risk to human health, public safety or the environment due to the contaminated site. the . .
+DEP will rely on a plan signed and sealed by a Florida-registered professional engineer or Florida-registered professional geologist to construct new or modify existing stormwater features to ensure that there is no exposure to contaminated groundwater entering into new or expanded stormwater features resulting in risk to human health, public safety or the environment due to the contaminated site.
+The plan must include the feature location, construction and design specifications relative to known areas of soil and groundwater contamination, and a technical evaluation (including calculations, fate and transport modeling, as applicable) to demonstrate that the new stormwater facilities will not cause the migration of contamination.
+The plan shall also outline the procedures for proper characterization, handling and disposal of any contaminated media that may be encountered during construction.
+DEP DWM will keep the plan in the site file as documentation of site conditions and will rely on this professional certification for demonstrating compliance with this restriction.
+The PRSR is advised that other federal, state, or local laws and regulations may apply to this activity.
+A copy of all permits obtained for the implementation of dewatering must be provided along with the plan submitted to FDEP’s DWM.
 Construction of stormwater swales, stormwater detention or retention features, or ditches on the property could destabilize the groundwater plume or increase potential for exposure to contaminants resulting in risk to human health, public safety, or the environment.
-For this reason, parties seeking to construct stormwater features on the property should first consult with and receive approval from the DEP DWM in addition to obtaining any authorizations that may be required by DEP’s Division of Water Resource Management, the Water Management District or other applicable law.
-Unless it is demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved, DEP, in addition to other remedies available at law, may institute proceedings to revoke this Order and require the resumption of site rehabilitation activities if any such stormwater features are constructed or commenced without DEP DWMs prior approval.
+For this reason, parties seeking to construct stormwater features on the property must submit the above plan to DEP in addition to obtaining any authorizations that may be required by DEP’s Division of Water Resource Management, the Water Management District or other federal, state, or local laws and regulations that may apply to this activity .
+Unless it is demonstrated that the cleanup criteria under Subsection 62-780.680(1), F.A.C., have been achieved, DEP, in addition to other remedies available at law, may institute proceedings to revoke this Order and require the resumption of site rehabilitation activities if any such stormwater features are constructed or commenced without submittal of such a plan.
 See attached and incorporated by reference Exhibit 4.

 {DELETE if no Controls (e.g., ACTL only based upon toxicity)}Removal of controls.
 Where the institutional control is a restrictive covenant, if the current or future real property owner of the contaminated site proposes to remove it, the real property owner shall obtain prior written approval from DEP.
 For all types of institutional controls, the removal of the controls shall be accompanied by the immediate resumption of site rehabilitation or implementation of other approved controls, unless it is demonstrated to DEP that the criteria of Subsection 62-780.680(1), F.A.C., are met.